 Matheson Model 18H Single Stage General Purpose Brass Regulator

 A CGA fitting is the standardized system for the attachment of a compressed gas cylinder to the required regulator or transfer line.
 The three digit number, CGA (XXX), corresponds to specific gasses which that fitting is tailored for.
-See CGA Connection Chart.pdf in the downloads section for specific gas types compatible with this Nickel Plated Brass CGA-320 fitting.
+This regulator is not equipped with a CGA-Inlet connection.
+See CGA Connection Chart.pdf in the downloads section for specific gas types and associated inlets, then browse our CGA-Inlet section to tailor your regulator to your application's needs.

 - Maximum Inlet Pressure: 3000 psig (20,700 kPa)